Kwabena16108/Machine-Learning-for-Algorithmic-Trading/README.md

 # Machine-Learning-for-Algorithmic-Trading
-Project code for implementing customized ML algos from scratch and use their use in stock trading strategies.
+Project code for implementing customized ML algos from scratch and their use in stock trading strategies.